 Check out the 3D tour of Vilnius University Life Sciences Centre:

-Traveling to VU LSC
+Travelling to VU LSC

 VU LSC can be comfortably reached from various Vilnius districts using public transport: